-For the nine months ended September 30, 2013, we maintained an investment portfolio primarily in money market funds, government-sponsored enterprise securities, and corporate bonds and commercial paper.
+For the three months ended March 31, 2014 and 2013, we maintained an investment portfolio primarily in money market funds, U.S. treasury bills, government-sponsored enterprise securities, and corporate bonds and commercial paper.
 Cash in excess of immediate requirements is invested with regard to liquidity and capital preservation.
 Wherever possible, we seek to minimize the potential effects of concentration and degrees of risk.
 We will continue to monitor the impact of the changes in the conditions of the credit and financial markets to our investment portfolio and assess if future changes in our investment strategy are necessary.